-Editor’s Note: This article was published in 2017 and has been updated for accuracy and comprehensiveness as of October 2020.
+Editor’s Note: This article was updated in 2020 and has been reviewed for accuracy and comprehensiveness as of July 2023.

 Your password is generally the first piece of your Multi-Factor Authentication solution (if you haven’t already, read about how to make a strong password).
 A physical verification would be a fingerprint or facial recognition.
 For a second device, a key fob or an SD Card are examples.
 In short, the core of Multi-Factor Authentication is the act of using 2 or more of these to prove that it’s really you.

 It makes logging in slower and more complicated.
 Plus if you cut your finger or don’t have your phone on you, you can’t log in.
 But the hacker that stole your password can’t either.
 So, they may have your password, but when challenged for the second piece of the MFA, they can’t continue.
 In some cases, your account will inform you of a failed attempt so you know someone else is trying to get in, and you can change your password without a breach occurring.

 Moral of the story?
 Always turn on Multi-Factor Authentication if it’s available.
 To reduce the complexity, you can extend your company’s local security domain (typically Active Directory) to cloud services that will ask for another authentication method.
 These tools centralize the management of your identity and reduce the number of passwords to remember, making it easier to follow good password policies.

 In addition to Multi-Factor Authentication, some sites and applications use challenge questions.
 Typical challenge questions are:

 - Where did you go to high school?

 - What was the first car you owned?